isabella232/experience-manager-headless-adaptive-forms.en/help/guide-1/setup-development-environment.md

 ## Create and setup a react app

-Adaptive forms super component is a react based component.
+Adaptive forms renderer component is a react based component.
 It requires a react app to run and render a headless adaptive form.
 To create and setup react app:

 1. Open terminal in Visual Studio code and run the following command to create a react app and installs all related dependencies:

     ```shell
-    npx create-react-app [react-app-name] --scripts-version 4.0.3 --template typescript*
+    npx create-react-app [react-app-name] --scripts-version 4.0.3 --template typescript
     ```

     Where [react-app-name] represents name of the project, script version is 4.0.3, and template of type typescript.
 For example, the following command creates a react app named *headless-forms-demo*.